Administration Information for the CAA for Science

 All LEAs are required to administer the CAA for Science to eligible students in grades five and eight and one time in high school (i.e., grade ten, eleven, or twelve) whom the student’s IEP team recommends to take a science assessment and whose IEP indicates an alternate assessment may be assigned to take the CAA for Science.
 High school students have only one opportunity to take the CAA for Science.
 LEAs can elect to administer the CAA for Science to students in grade ten or eleven.
 Students in grade twelve who have not yet met the science testing requirement will automatically be registered to take the CAA for Science if they are designated as taking any alternate assessment.
 Students repeating grade twelve are not eligible to test.
 All students will receive their CAA for Science scores in a Student Score Report after they have tested.

-Similar to the CAST, students in grades five and eight and one time in high school (i.e., grade ten, eleven, or twelve) who meet the following eligibility requirements will take the CAA for Science:
+Students who meet the following eligibility requirements will take the CAA for Science: